Gordon Ramsay Bar & Grill is opening in Malaysia on 18 June 2022

-The iconic restaurant that’s opening on 18 June 2022 will be the first Gordon Ramsay Bar & Grill outside of the United Kingdom.
+Gordon Ramsay Bar & Grill that’s opening in KL on 18 June 2022 will be the first outpost outside of the United Kingdom.

 Are you ready for Hell’s Kitchen?
 While restaurant openings are not uncommon in Malaysia, here’s a launch that’s been a long time coming.
 Gordon Ramsay Bar & Grill, opening on 18 June 2022 at Sunway Resort, isn’t just British chef Gordon Ramsay‘s inaugural restaurant in Malaysia.
 It will also be the brand’s first location outside the United Kingdom.